adelphi-ed-tech/au-courses/courses/digital-literacies.md

-**Semantic and visual software review screen cast.** Each student will create a “screen cast”— a narrated video —of an educational software title or website.
-They will reflect on and evaluate the software from a visual culture and new media semantics position.
-This assignment will allow evaluation of their understanding of the field of visual culture and new media semantics, as well as their ability to use the set of digital tools to create a screen cast.
+**Semantic and visual software review screen cast.** Each student will create a “screen cast”— a narrated video —of an educational software title or website produced using a tool such as Camtasia or Jing.
+They will reflect on the software in light of the units on visual culture, design/HCI, privacy/security, computational literacy, source literacy, and identity.
+The screencast should include evaluations of what their own students or other users would need to know to navigate the site/software being reviewed.
+This assignment will allow evaluation of their understanding of these lessons, as well as their ability to use the set of digital tools to create a screen cast.
 (20%)

 **Digital literacies “Ted Talk”.** Working in teams of 3 or 4, students will